notalwaysquiet/waswiz/README.md

 * upgrade the comments.
 E.g., make sure every method has a (multiline) comment
 * refactor to clarify better how data is passed around within the scripts, especially in UserInterface.py

-See also [to_do.md](https://github.com/notalwaysquiet/waswiz/blob/main/to_do.md) and the [Issues](https://github.com/notalwaysquiet/waswiz/issues) section of this repo.
+For details see the [Issues](https://github.com/notalwaysquiet/waswiz/issues) section of this repo.

 H Malloy